-In mapped domains, it is not allowed to create or/and remove user accounts.
-Such actions need to be taken directly on the particular domain server.
+In mapped Active Directory domains, it is not allowed to create or/and remove user accounts.
+These actions must be performed in the Active Directory database on the relevant domain server.
 It is also not possible to import user accounts - such an action would take no effect in case of a mapped domain.

-17.2 Local user accounts
+16.2 Local user accounts

 Local accounts are accounts created in the Kerio Control or imported from a domain.
-These accounts are stored in the Kerio Control configuration database (see chapter 26.2).
+These accounts are stored in the Kerio Control configuration database (see chapter 25.2).
 These accounts can be useful especially in domainless environments or for special purposes (typically for the firewall's administration).